The Purge (2013 film): Plot

-On the surveillance cameras, the family sees a gang of masked, armed youths on their lawn.
+On the surveillance cameras, the family sees a gang of masked, armed young adults arriving on the front lawn.
 The gang leader addresses the Sandins through their front-door camera, demanding that they turn over the stranger, whom they wish to execute during the Purge.
 He threatens to kill the family if they refuse.
 James admits that the security system, while superficially impressive, cannot resist a systematic assault.
-The Sandins capture the stranger to hand him over but decide to defend him and themselves instead.
-After the gang breaks in, James kills several members but is fatally stabbed by the leader.
+The Sandins capture the stranger to hand him over, but decide to defend him and themselves instead.
+After the gang breaks in, James kills several members but is stabbed by the leader.

-The Sandins' neighbors intervene, killing the gang members and rescuing Mary, who has been restrained by two Purgers.
-Zoey kills the gang leader, while James dies from his wounds.
-Mary begins to thank the neighbors for saving them, but their leader, Grace Ferrin, reveals that the neighbors hate the Sandins because they have become wealthy at their expense.
-The neighbors capture the Sandins and prepare to kill them, but the stranger returns, kills a neighbor, and holds Grace hostage to force the Sandins' release.
-Mary stops him from killing the others, avoiding more violence, and decides to wait peacefully for the Purge to end.
-Next morning, Grace tries to take control, but Mary breaks her nose with a shotgun butt and slams her face into a table, telling her again that there will be no more killing.
-As sirens sound at 7 a.m. to signal the end of the Purge, Mary forces her former friends to leave and thanks the stranger for his help.
+The Sandins' neighbors intervene, killing the gang members and rescuing Mary, whom two Purgers have restrained.
+Zoe kills the gang leader, while James dies from his wounds.
+Mary begins to thank the neighbors for saving them, but their leader, Grace Ferrin, reveals that the neighbors hate the Sandins, believing they have become wealthy at their expense.
+The neighbors capture the Sandins and prepare to kill them since James (their original target) is already dead, but the stranger returns, kills a neighbor, and holds Grace hostage to force the Sandins' release.
+Mary stops him from killing the others, avoiding more violence, and decides to wait peacefully for the Purge to end, even refusing the neighbors' demands to be killed.
+The next morning, Grace tries to take control, but Mary breaks her nose with a shotgun butt and slams her face into a table, telling her again that there will be no more killing.
+As sirens sound at 7:00 a.m. to signal the end of the Purge, Mary forces her former friends to leave in defeat and thanks the stranger for his help.

 Television news reports the most successful Purge ever.
 Other reports say the stock market is booming due to weapons and security sales.
 A man's voice describes losing his patriotism after his sons' death the previous night.